AuroraXiao/CDCS-echo-lipid-protein-analysis/README.md

 # CDCS Echocardiography, Lipid and Protein Analysis

-This repository contains the full R analysis pipeline for the **MDG5241 Midterm Project**, which investigates the correlation between echocardiographic measurements and plasma molecular profiles (lipids and proteins) from the **Cardiovascular Disease Cohort Study (CDCS)**.
+This repository contains the full R analysis pipeline, which investigates the correlation between echocardiographic measurements and plasma molecular profiles (lipids and proteins) from the **Cardiovascular Disease Cohort Study (CDCS)**.

 ## 📊 Project Overview